Lattice rules with random $n$ achieve nearly the optimal $\mathcal{O}(n^{-\alpha-1/2})$ error independently of the dimension: Introduction

 The rest of the paper is structured as follows.
 In Section \ref{sec:det}, we define the function space, summarize some known results from the deterministic error setting and show a few auxiliary results that will be needed in this paper.
-In Section \ref{sec:rand} we state and prove the main results, Theorems \ref{thm1} and \ref{thm2}, while in Section \ref{sec:lower} we show the lower bound in Theorem \ref{thm3}.
+In Section \ref{sec:rand} we state and prove the main results, Theorems \ref{thm1} and \ref{thm2}, while in Section \ref{sec:lower} we show a lower bound for the specific algorithms considered in this paper, see Theorem \ref{thm3}.
 The independence of the error bounds on the dimension is the essence of \emph{strong tractability}, and we will provide a brief discussion about this in Section~\ref{sec:tractresults}.
 In particular, again under a suitable summability condition on the weights, the exponent of strong tractability in the randomized setting equals the optimal value of $1/(\alpha+1/2)$.
 We end the paper with a short conclusion in Section \ref{sec:concl}.

 \goodbreak